Clemapfel/jluna/docs/manual.md

 Once fully unrolled, we have access to the properties necessary for introspection. jluna does this unrolling automatically for all types initialized by `jluna::initialize` (see the [previous sections list](#base-types)).

-If desired, we can fully specialize a user-intialized type manually, using the member function `.unroll()`.
-Without this, many of the introspection features will be unavaiable.
+If desired, we can fully specialize a user-initialized type manually using the member function `.unroll()`.
+Without this, many of the introspection features will be unavailable.

 ---